-Some characteristics that have made usage of computers almost a necessity in life are they are fast, accurate, diligent, adaptable and have good storage capacity.
+Some characteristics that have made usage of computers almost a necessity in life are they are fast, accurate, diligent, and adaptable and have good storage capacity.

 A computer consists of various units or parts that enables it to perform its functions.
 The following figure shows a block diagram of the functional units of a computer:

-Fig. 1.1.3: Block diagram of functional units of a computer
+Fig. 1.1.11: Functional units of a computer

-The four main functional units of a computer is described in the following figure:
+The four main functional units in a computer are described in the following figure: